Sustainable Action of the Year Award

 By connecting communities and shifting perceptions around sustainable seafood consumption, Kai Ika is making a profound impact on both the environment and food security.

-2021 winner - Harken Fosters
+2021 winner: Harken Fosters

 The Westhaven Harken Fosters store was recognised for offering an Ecostore refill station, providing boaters with an easy way to reduce plastic pollution and conserve resources.
 This initiative not only helps customers save money but also promotes environmentally safe products for use on boats.